How To Set the Perfect Dahi (Curd) at Home – Easiest Way

 Step 2: Adding The Chillies

-After letting the milk (which is used as one of the main ingredients in setting curd) cool down for some time, here, instead of an item like curd, we add 7-8 stems of green chillies; it is advised not to make a large volume of curd using this method.
-You can make a small volume and then use the curd prepared as the starter in the next batch.
+So how to make curd from chillies?
+Is the process of making curd with green chilli easy?
+For setting curd with green chilli there are certain points you need to know about.
+Firstly, let the milk (which is used as one of the main ingredients in setting curd) cool down for some time.
+Then instead of a adding curd, we add 7-8 stems of green chillies.
+It is advised not to make a large volume of curd using this method.
+Setting curd with green chilli should be done with a small volume.
+Further the curd prepared should be used as the starter in the next batch.
 Hence, only 7-8 stems of green chillies would do.

 Step 3: Letting It Set

 The last step involves leaving it still for a few hours (5-6) in an enclosed environment.

 The curd produced in this batch can be used to produce the next batch, which could be bigger in volume.

 How To Set Homemade Curd During Winters

 It is very common in Indian households to set curd every day.
 Setting curd in summers is easier as the temperature outside is warm and the curd sets within 2-4 hours.
 But during winters, there is a major drop in the temperature and setting curd becomes a difficult task.
 To overcome this problem, people generally wrap the cultured milk in a blanket or anything warm.
 But if the milk spills, that may spoil your woolen clothes.
 There are methods which you can follow to set the curd in winters without spoiling your woolens.